FAQ & Links

 On the website of the Belgian Federation of Psychologists you will find a list of all psychologists affiliated to the BFP with a specialization in Tourette's disease (according to the BFP).

-Here is a list of places known to Iktic-Jetique where you can get a diagnosis and treatment:
+Here is a list of places known to Iktic-Jetique where you can get a diagnosis or/and treatment:

 UZ Leuven